AdamCCross/power-outages/README.md

 The Baseline Model is a DecisionTreeRegressor built to predict an outage's OUTAGE.DURATION using the hour the outage began in as stored in OUTAGE.START along with CAUSE.CATEGORY and CAUSE.CATEGORY.DETAIL.

 Features Used:

-    /n
-    <b>HOUR</b>: The hour of the day an outage started at as stored in OUTAGE.START.
+> <b>HOUR</b>: The hour of the day an outage started at as stored in OUTAGE.START.
 It is One-Hot-Encoded as a nominal categorical variable.
 This is because a nonlinear relationship exists between an outage's start hour and duration.

-    /n
-    <b>CAUSE_COMBINED</b>: The combined string values stored in CAUSE.CATEGORY and CAUSE.CATEGORY.DETAIL so that an outage's cuase is treated as one unique feature.
-It is One-Hot-Encoded as a nominal categorical variable..
+> <b>CAUSE_COMBINED</b>: The combined string values stored in CAUSE.CATEGORY and CAUSE.CATEGORY.DETAIL so that an outage's cuase is treated as one unique feature.
+It is One-Hot-Encoded as a nominal categorical variable.

 The predicted column OUTAGE.DURATION was normalized to mitigate the effects of an extreme right skew.
 The graph below showcases this transformation's effects on the disribution of OUTAGE.DURATION.